-The Norman Borlaug Award for Field Research and Application,

 The Norman Borlaug Award for Field Research and Application will be presented in a ceremony during World Food Prize Week events in Des Moines, Iowa, on or near World Food Day, October 16.

-Any questions about this award may be directed to Ms. Ellen Franzenburg, World Food Prize Director of Secretariat Operations.
+Any questions about this award may be directed to Ellen Franzenburg, World Food Prize Foundation Director of Awards and Lectures.